Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 10.10.10.116 %any : PSK "Dudecake1!"
 ```

-Whenever we make an IPSec connection through stongswan to the box it uses this PSK.
+Whenever we make an IPSec connection through stongSwan to the box it uses this PSK.

 Next we need to configure **/etc/ipsec.conf** and the help for that can be found in `man ipsec.conf`.
 Everything we configure here is with information we already have: